Onesco/docs-gen/README.md

 # docsgen
-This is a fast JSON validator for Node.js API that auto generate JSON schema for validation using the supper fast power of AJV json schem validator. this package also auto generate json file that mets the OPEN API specification for path operation documantation.
+This is a fast JSON validator for Node.js API that auto generate JSON schema for validation using the super fast power of AJV json schem validator, and also auto generate json file that mets the OPEN API specification for path operation documantation.

-The Docsgen package abtract the stress of documenting each API endpoints through an automated scripts and allow you to focus on the key business logic of your application
+The Docsgen package abstract the stress of documenting each API endpoints through an automated scripts that auto generate a live swagger ui documentation page and allow you to focus on the key business logic of your application endpoint.

+This package is highly insipred by FASTAPI which is a python library that makes the developing API supper fast while using python and seeks to introduce thesame speed for nodejs backend developers.

 ## Prerequisites
 This package works with node version 10.2 and up and npm version 3.4 up